Penalty For Being Uninsured

 2. Monthly penalty for employers that provide coverage failing to meet minimum standards for value and affordability: The number of full-time employees receiving subsidized Exchange coverage multiplied by 1/12th of $3,000 (this penalty cannot exceed the penalty for providing no coverage).

-The employer mandate and the individual mandate for consumers were both scheduled to go into effect in January 2014, but the employer mandate portion of the ACA was delayed one year for employers with 100 full-time equivalent employees (FTEs) and two years for employers with 50-99 FTEs.
+The employer mandate and the individual mandate for consumers were both scheduled to go into effect in January 2014, but the employer mandate portion of the ACA was delayed one year for employers with at least 100 full-time equivalent employees (FTEs) and two years for employers with 50-99 FTEs.
 The number of FTEs for a month is calculated by adding (1) the number of full-time employees and (2) the number of part time employee work hours divided by 120.

 Employers with at least one hundred FTEs are not required to provide health plans until 2015, when those employers only must cover at least 70% of full-time employees.
 In 2016 all employers with at least 50 FTEs must cover at least 95% of full-time employees.
 Even if an employer covers 95% of their employees, they could still have to pay a yearly penalty of $3,000 times the number of full-time employees that were not offered coverage and that received a tax credit.2